Add text watermark to PDF document using Power Automate

 Flow trigger

-Please navigate to Power Automate, create a flow and find For a selected item action from the SharePoint connector.
-Using this trigger will allow you to start the flow on a selected item manually.
+Go to Power Automate, create a flow and find For a selected item action from the SharePoint connector.
+This trigger allows you to start the flow manually for a selected item.
 Set your Site Address and the List name:

 Get item

-Get item data using Get item action from the SharePoint connector.
-Put here ID from the output of the For a selected item action:
+Use the Get item action from the SharePoint connector to retrieve item data.
+Use ID from the output of the For a selected item action:

 Get file content